 Environmental change has greatly affected different ecosystems and environments (e.g., grasslands, wetlands, farmlands, and coasts) over the past few decades.
-Our research interests are investigating global environmental change and its impacts on different ecosystems and environments using remote sensing big data.
-In specific, we utilize multi-type remote sensing data (e.g., optical, thermal, Radar, and LiDAR) acquired by a range of platforms (e.g., satellites, airplanes, and unmanned aerial vehicles (UAVs, i.e., drones)) to investigate ecosystem and environmental features (e.g., vegetation health, biodiversity, crop production, and coastal dynamics) and to evaluate their responses to environmental changes.
+The Remote Sensing of Environmental Change (ReSEC) Lab investigates global environmental change and its impacts on different ecosystems and environments using remote sensing big data.
+Specifically, we utilize multi-type remote sensing data (e.g., optical, thermal, Radar, and LiDAR) acquired by a range of platforms (e.g., satellites, airplanes, and unmanned aerial vehicles (UAVs, i.e., drones)) to investigate ecosystem and environmental features (e.g., vegetation health, biodiversity, crop production, and coastal dynamics) and to evaluate their responses to environmental changes.

 Grasslands and wetlands often coexist in a shared landscape, and grasslands are natural buffers for many wetlands.
 Such grassland-wetland ecosystems are critical transitions from terrestrial to aquatic environments, providing essential habitats for many flora and fauna species and vital ecosystem services to human society (e.g., grazing, storing flood waters).
 However, these grassland-wetland ecosystems have been suffering from environmental changes that may cause irreversible loss of ecosystem functions and services.
 For instance, in an arid climate the human drainage of wetlands may result in the drying out of wetlands and their conversions to grasslands; terrestrial grass and shrub species have invaded many wetlands, causing the degradation of wetland habitats; extreme events (e.g., fires, droughts) may cause shifts in vegetation community structure and thus affect ecosystem health.
 The long-term goal of this research is to understand the ecological processes in grassland-wetland ecosystems and the impacts of environmental change on ecosystem services using remote sensing big data.
 The underlying mechanisms and ecosystem resilience to environmental disturbances will be explored to support more informed ecosystem management.